 - Break-Away Hardware (optional- assembly will vary slightly depending on which hardware you purchase.
 A good selection is available here)

-Using 1/4 yard of fabric or fabric scrap, cut it into a long straight strip measuring 3″ wide x 38″ long.
+Lanyard Step 1: Using 1/4 yard of fabric or fabric scrap, cut the fabric into a long straight strip measuring 3″ wide x 38″ long for your lanyard.
 If you have a rotary cutter and ruler, use it to create an accurate cut.
 If not, you can use scissors, take your time and cut as straight as possible.

-Once your long strip is cut, iron it in half, wrong sides together.
+Lanyard Step 2: Once your long strip is cut for the lanyard, iron it in half, wrong sides together.

-Open up the ironed fabric and fold in the raw edges toward the middle.
+Lanyard Step 3: Open up the ironed lanyard fabric and fold in the raw edges toward the middle.
 Iron.
 Fold the strip closed, press again.
 You should now have a long strip that measures roughly 3/4″ by 38″ long.

-Now is the time to thread your clasp onto the fabric.
+Lanyard Step 4: Now is the time to thread your clasp onto the lanyard fabric.
 Place it somewhere in the middle of the folded fabric.

-Take the two short unfinished ends and open them up.
+Lanyard Step 5: Take the two short unfinished ends and open them up.
 Pin them together, right sides together, matching fold lines and edges as shown above.
-OR at this point add a break-away clasp.

-Sew the seam using a 1/4″ seam allowance.
+Lanyard Step 6: Now that you have your lanyard clasp hardware in, sew the seam of the lanyard using a 1/4″ seam allowance.
 Press seam open.

-Fold the strap back into place and press again if needed.
+Lanyard Step 7: Fold the lanyard strap back into place and press again if needed.
 You will now have a fabric loop with a clasp on it.
 Using pins or clips, clip every 6″ – 8″ around the strap, holding the open edge closed.

-Using a 2.5 stitch length and matching thread sew the open edge closed.
+Lanyard Step 8: Finally, using a 2.5 stitch length and matching thread sew the open edge closed on your lanyard.
 Sew as close to the edge as you can or 1/8″ away from the edge.
 You are sewing in a circle so when you get to the clasp, move the clip or pin and push the clasp out of the way.
-Sew all the way around until you meet back up with the beginning stitches.
+Sew all the way around the lanyard until you meet back up with the beginning stitches.